ItsLaro/Poppukon/README.md

-# Project 2 - **Poppukon**
+# Project 2 - **Poppukо̄n**

-**Poppukon** shows the latest movies currently playing in theaters.
+**Poppukо̄n** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: 5 hours spent in total
+Time spent: 10 hours spent in total

 ## User Stories